-This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
-You can read my full disclosure statement here.

 Winter Sowing is using plastic milk jugs or other plastic containers, and using them as mini-greenhouses outside in the middle of winter, to sow your seeds.
 I first read about Winter Sowing, here on Kevin Jacob’s blog.
-I have been doing this now for the last 5 years or so, and it has worked so well for me, that I wanted to share the idea in hopes that it works for you too.
+I have been doing this now for the last 5 years or so, and it has worked so well for me, that I wanted to share this Winter Sowing tutorial in hopes that it works for you too.
 Because it is SOOOOO EASY!!!!!
 Sow those seeds, and then forget about them for a few month!
 Seriously.
 That is all.

 I like to use milk jugs for my winter sowing containers.
 To prepare them, first, poke a bunch of holes in the bottom for drainage, and a few holes around the top for extra air circulation.
 I use a Phillips head screwdriver that I heat up over a gas burner, than just poke it thru the plastic a bunch of times.
 Then you cut the milk jug almost all the way around about 4″ up from the bottom, but leaving an inch or so intact opposite from the handle, as a hinge.
 So that you can lift the upper part of the jug open.
 I use an X-acto knife to do this.

 I tend to plant the seeds pretty densely, knowing that I will be dividing up the plants to transplant later in the spring.
 Spray with water so the top 1″ or so of soil is damp.
 Close the jug.
 Tape the jug closed all the way around.
 Make sure the original plastic lid that came with the container has been removed to allow for rain to get in, and the air to circulate out when it gets warm in there.

 So if you are getting some unseasonably warm weather, take the tape off and open up the lids.
 You may need to water them also.
 If it cools back down, tape them closed again.
 Then just watch.
 Once the plants are big enough to be filling the jugs with their greenery, it is time to pop the tops off like I just mentioned.
 And transplant as soon as you can for what you have grown.

 I like to grow my own perennials and annuals using winter sowing.
 I tend to start out with hardy perennial seeds first, as early as January.
 Then I plant annuals and more tender perennials later in March.
 Winter sowing flowers & perennials is a great inexpensive way to grow your garden.
 Save your own seeds, or exchange seed with friends or family and grow your own.

 You could even try some warm weather vegetables like summer squash, winter squash or pumpkins in April.
 You could also start your cucumbers and melons in April as well.
 I have not tried warm season crops like tomatoes and peppers using winter sowing, but I bet it would work also.